kwan3217/ExpBeatsAll/script.md

 So what is this little gem used for?
 The one near and dear to my heart is in aerospace engineering, and it's called maximum dynamic pressure.
-In a rocket launch, dynamic pressure tells us how hard the relative wind is blowing against the rocket.
-Once the rocket passes through maximum dynamic pressure, or max $q$, the pressure on the rocket decreases, even though the speed and altitude are still increasing.
+Anything moving through air, including a rocket, has to move the air out of the way.
+The air itself exerts a force back on the rocket, as the equal and opposite reaction that we learned from Newton's third law.
+To begin with, the pressure on the rocket increases as its speed increases.
+However, once the rocket passes through maximum dynamic pressure, or max $q$, the pressure on the rocket decreases, even though the speed and altitude are still increasing.
 The rocket has punched through the thick part of the atmosphere and things just get easier from there on.
-Once the rocket has passed max
-$q$, it has cleared one of the highest hurdles on the way to orbit.
+Once the rocket has passed max $q$, it has cleared one of the highest hurdles on the way to orbit.

 So why is there a *max* $q$?
 Dynamic pressure itself is calculated from two terms, one of which is proportional to the square of the